zamundio/boilerplate-1/howto/scaffold.md

 ## Scaffold

+> **WARNING**!
+By using this command, all updates from future versions of boilerplate will be ignored.
+Use this only if you know what you are doing !

 This command will publish in your project the necessary files that will override those of the package and will allow you to modify them as you want.

 ```bash